fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'system1' 'has input signal' 'in1'
         - 'system1' 'has output signal' 'out1'
     - formalized premise:
-        - NOT 'system1' has the property 'hat stationären Endwert'
+        - 'system1' does not have the property 'hat stationären Endwert'
     - formalized assertion:
         - 'system1' is an instance of 'integrierend wirkende Strecke'